updated on 07 November 2023

 I’ve also noticed that those who commit to pro bono work find themselves developing vital personal organisation and time-management skills, which serve them well both at law school and at work.

 However, it’s not just organisational skills that are developed.
-Those participating in law clinics develop their skills in legal writing and drafting, hone their interview skills, carry out practically focused legal research and even, in some cases such as through our Free Representation Unit project, perform advocacy.
+Those participating in law clinics develop their skills in legal writing and drafting, hone their interview skills, carry out practically focused legal research and even, in some cases such as through the Free Representation Unit project, perform advocacy.

 For example, legal-literacy and Street Law programmes help to develop several skills that are invaluable in a working environment, including:

 Although students will begin to develop these skills while studying the LPC and SQE, for example, it’s only when you’re faced with a client issue that you’re able to put these skills into practice and develop them further, which is where pro bono work can make a difference to your career as well as the lives of those you’re helping.

 Discover how to find pro bono opportunities in this Oracle.